 - 2 - Help Contents

 Opens the Help browser.
 Select Axon.ivy Designer Guide to access this documentation here.
-Many other help documents that may be relevant for Axon.ivy users are also available (e.g. Workbench User Guide for an introduction to the Eclipse workbench or ULC Visual Editor Help for a general introduction to the Visual Editor).
+Many other help documents that may be relevant for Axon.ivy users are also available (e.g. Workbench User Guide for an introduction to the Eclipse workbench.

 - 3 - About Axon.ivy Designer